Intranet security: 8 best practices for the remote workforce

 But with that distance comes a loss of control over the way your intranet is used — which can leave you vulnerable to data breaches.
 Your intranet is packed with sensitive information like product details, employee data, and customer records.
 And if any of that information got into the wrong hands?
 Disaster.

-Intranet security should be a top priority for any company that’s serious about protecting its data — but it’s often overlooked.
+Managing intranet should be a top priority for any company that’s serious about protecting its data — but it’s often overlooked.
 In this post, we’ll share 8 intranet security best practices to help you keep your data safe.

 When we think of security threats to online systems, we tend to imagine nefarious hackers breaking in from the outside.
 And this is definitely a risk, especially if your company handles sensitive data or financial records.